Need the world’s best drill press?

 The main difference between the two is their size and type of bit.
 Metal drill presses use smaller bits that are made of harder materials, such as carbide or diamond.

 Wood drill presses use larger bits made of softer materials, such as wood or plastic.
-In addition, metal drill presses typically have a higher speed than wood drill presses, which is necessary for drilling through hard metals.
+In addition, metal drill presses typically have a higher speed than those for wood, which is necessary for drilling through hard metals.

 Choosing the Best Drill Presses for Metalworking